lshannon/devops-days/README.md

 ```

 ## Blue Green Deployment
-Run the following to update the Javascript version with a newer version of the application with 0 downtime.
+Run './demo_blue_green.sh' following to update the Javascript version with a newer version of the application with 0 downtime.
 NOTE: Using Easy Auto Refresh for Chrome the App Console UI and the UI of the application can be refreshed every second to see the actions of the Blue Green deployment in real time:

 https://chrome.google.com/webstore/detail/easy-auto-refresh/aabcgdmkeabbnleenpncegpcngjpnjkc?hl=en